flolilo/pyranoid_copy/README.rst

     # install requirements:
     python -m pip install -r ./requirements.txt

-    # run py_media-copy:
+    # run pyranoid_copy:
-    python ./py_media_copy.py
+    python ./pyranoid_copy.py

 Contribution
 ------------

-You do not even need to be have an GitHub account to report issues - simply mail to `py_media-copy@fire.fundersclub.com <mailto:py_media-copy@fire.fundersclub.com>`_.
+You do not even need to be have an GitHub account to report issues - simply mail to `pyranoid_copy@fire.fundersclub.com <mailto:pyranoid_copy@fire.fundersclub.com>`_.
 (It will *not* publish your mail address or name!)

-Please add as much information as possible - e.g. the used OS, Python version, pmc version, where the error occured, what the error is, ...
+Please add as much information as possible - e.g. the used OS, Python version, pyranoid version, where the error occured, what the error is, ...

 For all versions < 0.99.x, please see `TODO.rst`_ - it may be that your issue is already seen as a milestone.